General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 French is the official language of Guadeloupe.

-Visitors to Guadeloupe over the age of 17 may import up to 200 cigarettes/50 cigars/100cigarillos/250g of tobacco, and one litre of spirits/two litres of wine/two litres of alcoholic beverages up to 22%.
-Plants and vegetables are prohibited.
+Visitors to Guadeloupe over the age of 17 may import up to 200 cigarettes/50 cigars/100cigarillos/250g of tobacco, and one litre of spirits up to 22%/four litres of wine.
+Plants and flowers are prohibited.

 Electrical current in Guadeloupe is 230 volts, 50Hz.
 Two-pin plugs are most commonly in use.